CAEP Annual Review

 1. Impact on P-12 Learning and Development

-The measure we are using at present for this is the 2017 “Value-Added Data for Students Taught by Teachers Prepared by Ohio Educator Preparation Providers at Ashland University” report provided by the Ohio Department of Higher Education.
+Due to pandemic-related disruptions, 2020 “Value-Added Data for Students Taught by Teachers Prepared by Ohio Educator Preparation Providers at Ashland University” data provided by the Ohio Department of Higher Education are unavailable.
+As a result, 2019 data are reported.

-Of the 658 graduated employed as teachers in the state of Ohio, only 251 were teaching in areas where value-added data were gathered.
-Of those teachers, 66% were rated as average or above.
-Another 13 % were rated as approaching average.
+Of the 515 graduates employed as teachers in the state of Ohio, 181 were teaching in areas where value-added data were gathered.
+64% were rated as average or above.
+Another 11% were rated as approaching average.

 2. Indicators of Teaching Effectiveness

-Of the teachers receiving their initial licensure from 2013 to 2016, the vast majority of teachers were classified as Accomplished or Skilled with fewer than 10 teachers for any one licensure year being classified as Ineffective.
+The “Ohio Teacher Evaluation System (OTES) Results for Ohio Teachers Prepared by an Ohio Educator Preparation Provider at Ashland University” report provided by the Ohio Department of Higher Education provides information on teaching effectiveness.
+The report indicates that of the teachers receiving their initial licensure from 2016 to 2019, the vast majority of teachers were classified as Accomplished or Skilled with fewer than 10 teachers for any one licensure year being classified as Ineffective.

 3. Satisfaction of Employers and Employment Milestones

-The “Employer Perceptions of Ohio EPP Programs Survey Results” provided by the Ohio Department of Higher Education measures employer satisfaction for teachers who are graduates of Ashland University.
+The “Employer Perceptions of Ohio EPP Programs Survey Results” provided by the Ohio Department of Higher Education was used to measure employer satisfaction for teachers who are graduates of Ashland University.
+The final survey was reported in 2018 and those data are reported here.

-The “Ohio EPP Program Completers Persisting in the State Resident Educator Program who were Prepared at Ashland University” provided by the Ohio Department of Higher Education indicates the number of teachers entering and completing each year of the 4-year residency program required of new teachers in the state of Ohio.
-At each level, over 98% of Ashland graduates completed the step they were in.
+The 2020 “Ohio EPP Program Completers Persisting in the State Resident Educator Program who were Prepared at Ashland University” provided by the Ohio Department of Higher Education indicates the number of teachers entering and completing each year of the 4-year residency program required of new teachers in the state of Ohio.
+At each level, over 96.6% of Ashland graduates successfully persisted to the next step in the program.

 4. Satisfaction of Completers